 I am gonna wrap this up because it is a very long piece.
 Being exposed to this food scene, which is so dynamic, has been one of the happiest experiences of my life.
 I mean it; the food here simply beggars belief.
 Having had the opportunity to try all this Mad Mexican Munch has confirmed to me that food is a hugely, hugely important part of my life.
 It is something that consistently puts a genuine smile on my face, and the satisfaction I get from sampling a new delicacy cannot be replicated by any other activity in existence.

 I have learnt a lot during my short stay here.
 From my internship for example, I have learnt that the Domain Authority score of 2 that this blog has is not very impressive at all.
 From the cheeky codger that nicked my wallet on the metro in rush hour, I have learnt that living abroad can be tough and very frustrating.
 Finally, from every #NoFaffGaff I have eaten at, I have learnt that food in Mexico is integral to the culture and daily operation of this fascinating country.

-Thank you so much for reading this long post and I hope that you found it interesting.
+Thank you so much for reading this long post; I hope you found it interesting.
 I hope that one day you all have the opportunity to come to this overwhelmingly impressive city to try a few of the dishes I have banged on about.
-Mazel Tov Mexico on your MAD MUNCH.
+Mazel Tov Mexico.